vijeshkumarraju/AVTest_deliverable_1/README.md

 -   	Scenario demo videos
 -   	Selected scenario trip/route and map information

+Note: please include your group ID and your group information (group members, email addresses, and affilications) in the submission.

 The six sample test scenarios will be selected from the following six categories.

 1. Perform lane change/low-speed merge